Search This Blog

 Umbrellas are not allowed on lawn bowling greens because the point acts as a lightning rod.

-If the weather report warns of inclement weather during the time period of your play bring extra towels.
+If the weather report warns of inclement weather during the period of your play bring extra towels.
 This is often overlooked.
 Four or five towels will be needed if it is expected to rain throughout a match.
 Your team-mates may not be so prescient and you may have to lend to them.
 This might be your most consequential contribution of the day; it may improve every bowl delivered by your side.
 Certainly, it will be most welcome!

 Besides toweling the dirt and water from all the team’s bowls, it is useful to have some covering that can be draped over the heap of wiped bowls to keep the rain off until each is delivered.